MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 - No administrator for Azure RMS (the tenant's global admin or an Azure RMS global administrator) can automatically remove protection from documents or emails that were protected by Azure RMS.
 Only users who are assigned super users for Azure RMS can do this, and when the super user feature is enabled.
 However, the tenant's global administrator and any Azure RMS global administrator can assign users as super users, including their own account.
 They can also enable the super user feature.
 These actions are recorded in the Azure RMS administrator log.
 For more information, see the security best practices section in [Configuring super users for Azure Rights Management and discovery services or data recovery](../deploy-use/configure-super-users.md).

+Now that custom templates are moving to the Azure portal (currently in preview), security admins as well as global admins can configure data protection settings for the Azure Rights Management service.

+[!NOTE]
+> Templates and new options for configuring Azure Rights Management protection are moving to the Azure portal, which supports security admins in addition to global admin access.
+This configuration option is currently in preview.
+>
+> For more information, see the following blog post announcements: [Azure Information Protection unified administration now in Preview](https://blogs.technet.microsoft.com/enterprisemobility/2017/04/26/azure-information-protection-unified-administration-now-in-preview/) and [Azure Information Protection unified administration phase two](https://blogs.technet.microsoft.com/enterprisemobility/2017/05/23/azure-information-protection-unified-administration-phase-two/).

+## How do I create a new custom template in the Azure portal?

+Currently in preview, custom templates are moving to the Azure portal where you can continue to manage them as templates, or convert them to labels.
+To create a new template, create a new label and configure the data protection settings for Azure RMS.
+Under the covers, this creates a new template that can then be accessed by services and applications that integrate with Rights Management templates.

+For more information about configuring templates in the Azure portal, see [Configure and manage templates in the Azure Information Protection policy](../deploy-use/configure-policy-templates.md).

 ## I have a hybrid deployment of Exchange with some users on Exchange Online and others on Exchange Server—is this supported by Azure RMS?
 Absolutely, and the nice thing is, users will be able to seamlessly protect and consume protected emails and attachments across the two Exchange deployments.
 For this configuration, [activate Azure RMS](../deploy-use/activate-service.md) and [enable IRM for Exchange Online](https://technet.microsoft.com/library/dn151475%28v=exchg.150%29.aspx), then [deploy and configure the RMS connector](../deploy-use/deploy-rms-connector.md) for Exchange Server.